ledgetech/ledge/README.md

 syntax: `init_worker_by_lua_block { ledge:run_workers(options) }`

-default options: `{ interval = 10, concurrency = 1 }`
+default options: `{ interval = 10, concurrency = 1, purge_concurrency = 1, revalidate_concurrency = 1 }`

 Starts the Ledge workers within each Nginx worker process.
 When no jobs are left to be processed, each worker will wait for `interval` before checking again.

 You can have many worker "light threads" per worker process, by upping the concurrency.
 They will yield to each other when doing i/o.
+Concurrency can be adjusted for each job type indepedently:

+* __concurrency__: Controls core job concurrency, which currently is just the garbage collection jobs.
+* __purge_concurrency__: Controls job concurrency for backgrounded purge requests.
+* __revalidate_concurrency__: Controls job concurrency for backgrounded revalidation.

 The default options are quite conservative.
-You probably want to up the `concurrency` and lower the `interval` on busy systems.
+You probably want to up the `*concurrency` options and lower the `interval` on busy systems.

 ## Logging